 Animation career

-In the early 1960s, Hale moved to Santa Monica, where he worked as a technical assistant on the very limited animated TV series 'Clutch Cargo' (1959-1960).
-He worked as a gag writer for Friz Freleng's 'Pink Panther' cartoons and the Warner Brothers animated series 'Road Runner' by Chuck Jones.
-Later in his career he also worked on other animated TV shows, of which the most memorable were 'The Real Ghostbusters' (1986-1991), 'Ducktales' (1987-1990) and 'Tiny Toon Adventures' (1990-1992).
+In the early 1960s, Hale moved to Santa Monica, where he worked as a technical assistant on the very limited animated TV series 'Clutch Cargo' (1959-1960) by Cambria Productions.
+He also worked as a gag writer for Friz Freleng's 'Pink Panther' cartoons and the Warner Brothers animated series 'Road Runner' by Chuck Jones.
+Later in his career, he also worked as a writer on other animated TV shows, of which the most memorable were 'The Real Ghostbusters' (1986-1991), 'Ducktales' (1987-1990) and 'Tiny Toon Adventures' (1990-1992).

 Figments